IMFTool/IMFTool/README.md

 ## Workflows supported:
 -	Open an IMP, visualize the timeline of the CPL(s) included in the IMP
 -	NEW: Support for IMF App#5 ACES
+        - OpenEXR ACES preview and playback
+        - Target frame export in IMF Tool
+        - SubDescriptor processing and visualization
+        - Implementations of the final SMPTE ULs registered for ST 2065-5 and ST 2067-50
 -	Add Sidecar Assets to an IMP ("Add Asset" --> Add Sidecar Assets)
 -	Create, view and edit Sidecar Composition Maps (SCMs)
 -	Add a Photon QC report as sidecar file (hint: export the sidecar QC report as a Partial IMP, this leaves the Original IMP unmodified!)